Kwail County

-Kwail County is a kun, or county, in South Hwanghae province, North Korea.
+Kwail is a kun, or county, in South Hwanghae province, North Korea.
 It faces the Yellow Sea to the west.

 The economy of the county is based on the production of fruit.
-Kwail County was created in 1967 from part of Songhwa County, with the intention of making the entire cultivated area of the county into "100 li of blooming orchards".
+Kwail was created in 1967 from part of Songhwa County, with the intention of making the entire cultivated area of the county into "100 li of blooming orchards".
 The name Kwail is a Korean word meaning "fruit," and doesn't correspond to any Chinese characters.
 This makes Kwail County one of the few counties in Korea whose name cannot be written in hanja; for another such county, see Saebyŏl.
 Marshal Kim Jong Un visited Kwail county in September 2017.

 Geography

-44% of the land is forest land.
+Forested land account for 44% of the land.

 Administrative divisions

 Kwail county is divided into 1 ŭp (town) and 24 ri (villages):

 Transportation

 Kwail county is served by the Ŭllyul Line of the Korean State Railway.